Research Overview (publications)

 This project focuses on in-depth investigations of the molecular nature of general anesthetic interaction with neuronal membrane constituents.
 Recent research efforts have combined the use of modern molecular biology techniques with various biophysical approaches, notably state-of-the-art, high-resolution, solution- and solid-state nuclear magnetic resonance (NMR), to elucidate the effects of general anesthetics on the structures and dynamics of the transmembrane segments of the human glycine receptors.
 The project aims to identify the structure-function and dynamics-function relationships with direct binding and dynamics analyses at the sub-molecular and atomic levels.

-Molecular and Cellular Basis of Consciousness
+Biological Basis of Consciousness

 Neurons communicate with each other dynamically, but how such communications lead to consciousness remains unclear.
 Dr. Xu’s group has developed a theoretical model to understand the dynamic nature of sensory activity and information integration in a hierarchical network.
-Their mathematical model offers mechanistic insights into the emergence of information integration from a stochastic process and suggests that patients losing consciousness under the influence of anesthesia might be the result of reduced connectivity in the neural network, which hampers the flow of sensory information.
-Those findings could help shed light on precisely how changes in brain activity can lead to the loss and re-emergence of consciousness.
+Their mathematical model offers mechanistic insights into the emergence of information integration from a stochastic process and suggests that patients losing consciousness under the influence of anesthesia might be the result of reduced information accessibility in the neural network, which hampers the flow of sensory information.
+Those findings shed new light on precisely how changes in brain activity can lead to the loss and re-emergence of consciousness.

 News & Media Appearances